Skip Navigation

 Payment for Services of an Independent Contractor or Consultant

-Recruiting and Candidate Visit Expenses
+Recruiting & Candidate Visit Expenses

 Candidate expenses shall be consistent with employee reimbursement guidelines for transportation, meals, and lodging.
 Original itemized receipts are required for substantiation and must include names of attendees, relationship to the College, and the business purpose of the meal.